We carry out road resurfacing in Suffolk to maintain the public highway.

 Following surfacing work, road studs will be replaced once the road markings have been laid as follows:

-- on A, B, C and U roads, reflective road studs will not be replaced on 30 mph roads that have a system of street lighting unless a specific need is identified
+- on all road types, reflective road studs will not be replaced on 30 mph roads unless the road studs are associated with a priority road marking system or a specific need is identified;

-- on A roads, we will replace all remaining road studs;
+- on road types 2 and 3a, we will replace all remaining road studs;

-- on B, C and U roads, we will replace road studs associated with priority road marking systems and where previously installed in conjunction with warning centre line markings.
+- on road types 3b, 4a and 4b, we will replace road studs associated with priority road marking systems and where previously installed in conjunction with warning centre line markings.